 Attendance of children is monitored closely and concerns shared as appropriate with parents/carers.
 Firs Primary School works effectively with other agencies and parents/carers when necessary to safeguard young people.

-If you have any serious concerns about your child, another child or a member of staff at Firs Primary School please do not hesitate to contact the Designated Safeguarding Lead (DSL) who will be able to provide you with the best advice and help using the appropriate degree of confidentiality.
+If you have any serious concerns about your child, another child or a member of staff at Firs Primary School please do not hesitate to contact one of the Designated Safeguarding Leads (see poster below) who will be able to provide you with the best advice and help using the appropriate degree of confidentiality.

 What is the difference between the terms safeguarding and child protection?